Socioeconomic status refers to a person’s position in the social hierarchy, as determined by a combination of economic and social factors.

 When categorizing families or individuals, the three most considered variables include:

 There is a clear relationship between economic inequalities and the health of populations (Glymour et al, 2014).
+In other words, socioeconomic disadvantage is a social determinant of health.
 Low education and income have been associated with a range of mental and physical health issues such as arthritis, respiratory viruses, and coronary disease.

 Socioeconomic Status Examples